What Is the Average Retirement Age?

 Step 3: Open a Retirement Account

-If access to an employer-sponsored 401(k) plan isn’t available—, or even if it is—, investors might want to consider putting money into an IRA.
+If access to an employer-sponsored 401(k) plan isn’t available — or even if it is — investors might want to consider opening an IRA account.
 For investors who need a little help sticking to a retirement savings plan, they could consider setting up an automatic monthly deposit from a checking or savings account into an IRA.

-IRAs allow investors to put up to $6,000 a year into their account ($7,000 if they’re older than 50).
-There are two options for opening an IRA—a traditional IRA or a Roth IRA, both of which have different tax advantages.
+In 2023, IRAs allow investors to put up to $6,500 a year into their account ($7,500 if they’re older than 50).
+There are two options for opening an IRA — a traditional IRA or a Roth IRA, both of which have different tax advantages.

 Traditional IRA